CherechesC/PodcastDownloader/README.md

 # Podcast Downloader

-A cross-platform desktop application built with [Avalonia UI](https://avaloniaui.net/) and .NET 8 for subscribing to podcast feeds, browsing episodes, and downloading them for offline listening.
+A cross-platform desktop application built with [Avalonia UI](https://avaloniaui.net/) and .NET 8 for discovering podcasts, subscribing to feeds, browsing episodes, and downloading them for offline listening.

 ## Project layout